Series: The Battle of Vathapi #3 (Not a Standalone)

 As with the previous two books, we get a list of the characters and their roles neatly categorized kingdom-wise.
 There are a couple of illustrations as well.

-There are many decisions to make, some harder than others but war demands sacrifices and they have to pay.
+There are many decisions to make, some harder than others but war demands sacrifices and those involved have to pay.
 Given how I’m invested in the lives of my favorite three Pallava captains, I admit to getting teary-eyed more than once.

 The women don’t have much role in this one, though they do their bit.
 The leading ladies have to spend a lot of time waiting but that cannot be changed.
 That’s how it is.
 Since the aspect is more in the background, we can continue to focus on the plot development.